stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Introduction

 \header{Insufficient ML Libraries:} MLE agents largely rely on popular Python ML libraries.
 Over the past decades the Python ML ecosystem has matured significantly, with data scientists heavily depending on high-level libraries such as Pandas and scikit-learn, often combined with a long tail of custom and domain-specific libraries to construct complex pipelines \cite{Psallidasetal2022}.
 These libraries are deeply embedded in modern ML practice and are extensively represented in LLM pre-training corpora, making them effectively \emph{here to stay} as the primary interface for agent-generated ML code.
 However, most ML libraries lack a unifying execution layer that can optimize computation holistically.
 Instead, they prioritize usability and flexibility over computational efficiency.
 Moreover, Python itself is not designed for high-performance high-concurrency workloads.
 As a result, today's Python-based ML ecosystem remains inadequate for supporting the scale of emerging agentic ML workloads.

 \header{Lack of Efficient Systems for End-to-end Data Science:} In contrast to mainstream Python libraries, the systems research community made significant advances toward efficient ML execution.
-First, several systems---including SystemML~\cite{BoehmDEEMPRRSST16}, SystemDS~\cite{BoehmADGIKLPR20}, OptiML~\cite{SujeethLBRCWAOO11}, KeystoneML~\cite{SparksVKFR17}, and DAPHNE~\cite{DammeBB0BCDDEFG22}---abandon Python in favor of domain-specific languages (DSLs) to enable full-program compilation, cost-based optimization, and multi-backend runtimes.
+First, systems such as SystemML~\cite{BoehmDEEMPRRSST16}, SystemDS~\cite{BoehmADGIKLPR20}, OptiML~\cite{SujeethLBRCWAOO11}, KeystoneML~\cite{SparksVKFR17}, and DAPHNE~\cite{DammeBB0BCDDEFG22} abandon Python in favor of domain-specific languages (DSLs) to enable full-program compilation, cost-based optimization, and multi-backend runtimes, but applying these techniques to the general Python ML ecosystem remains challenging and requires substantial re-engineering.
 Weld~\cite{palkar2017weld} eases integration but requires manual operator porting and glue code.
 Despite their technical influence~\cite{Baunsgaard023, PhaniR021}, these systems see limited adoption~\cite{pypistats_systemds, pypistats_daphne}, making them difficult for LLMs to target due to their scarcity in training corpora.
-Second, modern task-specific high-performance systems retain a Python interface while leveraging optimized native engines.
-Example include systems for dataframe processing~\cite{PetersohnMLMXMG20, LuHQLWYLZCD24, polars_2026}, tree-based learning~\cite{ChenG16, KeMFWCMYL17, ProkhorenkovaGV18}, in-process databases \cite{RaasveldtM19}, and DNN workloads~\cite{PaszkeGMLBCKLGA19, AbadiBCCDDDGIIK16}.
-PyTorch and TensorFlow also support JIT compilation~\cite{TorchDynamo, MoldovanDWJLNSR19}, that trace Python code into optimized execution graphs, though these features remain underutilized~\cite{alawi2025comparativesurveypytorchvs, you2025depyf}.
-Distributed frameworks like Ray~\cite{MoritzNWTLLEYPJ18} and Dask~\cite{Dask-scipy-2015} enable parallel execution but focus on task scheduling rather than holistic optimization, while, AutoML frameworks~\cite{erickson2020autogluontabularrobustaccurateautoml, LibertyKXRCNDSA20, abs-2007-04074} automate model selection but lacks compilation and runtime support.
+Second, modern task-specific high-performance systems retain Python interfaces while leveraging optimized native engines.
+Examples include systems for dataframe processing~\cite{PetersohnMLMXMG20, LuHQLWYLZCD24, polars_2026}, tree-based learning~\cite{ChenG16, KeMFWCMYL17, ProkhorenkovaGV18}, in-process databases \cite{RaasveldtM19}, and DNN workloads~\cite{PaszkeGMLBCKLGA19, AbadiBCCDDDGIIK16}.
+PyTorch and TensorFlow also support JIT compilation~\cite{TorchDynamo, MoldovanDWJLNSR19}, though these features remain underutilized~\cite{alawi2025comparativesurveypytorchvs, you2025depyf}.
+Distributed frameworks like Ray~\cite{MoritzNWTLLEYPJ18} and Dask~\cite{Dask-scipy-2015} focus on task scheduling rather than holistic optimization, while AutoML frameworks~\cite{erickson2020autogluontabularrobustaccurateautoml, LibertyKXRCNDSA20, abs-2007-04074} automate model selection but lack compilation and runtime support.
+However, these optimizations are largely specialized to specific tasks and do not generalize across heterogeneous pipelines without additional research effort.
 Despite these advances, the ecosystem lacks a unified system that efficiently executes heterogeneous, end-to-end data science pipelines within Python and provides a common abstraction for optimization across pipeline stages.
 The current landscape remains fragmented---optimized for isolated tasks---leaving a substantial gap between the usability of Python APIs and the performance demands of large-scale, agentic ML workloads.